The Dark Message At The Heart Of She’s The Man Sadly Still Applies Today

 Unsurprisingly, none of the critics above took issue with the film’s absurd portrayals of womanhood, which are just as, if not more ridiculous as their male counterparts.
 “Remember, chew like you have a secret,” Viola is told during a rehearsal luncheon for the Junior League Debutante Ball in which her mother is pressuring her to participate.
 Not to mention Duke and Viola’s first kiss at a carnival kissing booth, a practice that continues to baffle me — encouraging young women to make out with strangers for charity, why?

 Of course, She’s the Man now feels somewhat dated to the modern viewer.
 Our understanding of gender has changed drastically since 2006.
-It’s not a binary proposition, or a tradeoff between strictly “male” or “female” behaviors or physical traits.
-The idea that Viola or Sebastian prove their “real” gender by showing boobs (in the former’s case), or dropping pants (in the latter’s) completely exclusdes trans and gender non-conforming people from this narrative.
+It’s not a binary proposition, or a tradeoff between strictly “male” or “female” behaviours or physical traits.
+The idea that Viola or Sebastian prove their “real” gender by showing boobs (in the former’s case), or dropping trousers (in the latter’s) completely excludes trans and gender non-conforming people from this narrative.
 And though She’s the Man hints at an LGBTQ relationship towards the end, it still largely falls prey to heterosexual rom-com tropes, even as it subverts them.

 Advertisement